 In 1972, I had two more solo shows - at the Institute of Contemporary Art in Boston, and the Akron Art Institute in Ohio.
 And I started writing for Artforum magazine (an interview with George Kubler in the October issue, and a long piece on Alan Sonfist in November).
 I wrote more articles for Artforum in subsequent years, and in 1974 joined the faculty of the Rhode Island School of Design (RISD) where I ran the Visiting Artists program for several years.

 In 1974 my interest in television gelled as an idea for a documentary film about "Let's Make A Deal."
 This popular yet outrageous quiz show offered an almost painfully clear view of the values and forces shaping television in the United States.
 Working with John Schott (director/editor) and Jeff Vaughan (producer), our 96-minute film "Deal" was released in 1977.
-It won several prizes, including Best Documentary at the London (1977) and Toronto (1978) Film Festivals.
+It won several prizes, including Critics' Choice at the London (1977) and Toronto (1978) Film Festivals.
 Film Comment magazine called it "the year's most important social documentary."
 But as with most documentaries, it had limited success in theatrical distribution.
-Still, it is available now on DVD from Anagram Films.
+However, it is still available on Netflix.

 In 1977, John Coplans and Max Kozloff were fired as the editors of Artforum.
 In protest I stopped writing for the magazine, along with all the other regular contributors.
 In fact, I dropped out of the New York scene altogether.
 I became Art Editor of CoEvolution Quarterly (CQ), a west coast magazine edited by Stewart Brand, which was later called the Whole Earth Review (WER).
 For the next 12 years, I selected and published portfolios of artworks best seen on paper – mainly conceptual art and photo/text documentations of "earthworks."